V2025-01-06

 About Icebreaker One (IB1)

-Its expertise is in implementing data governance and sharing across commercial markets.
+Icebreaker One (ib1.org) implements data governance and sharing across commercial markets.
 It runs services (Icebreaking and Trust Frameworks) that convene and connect private and public sectors, to design and deliver operational solutions (Schemes) that enable trusted data sharing.
 Its primary aim is to accelerate the transition to net zero.

 How are Schemes governed at IB1?